JMD1986/model_skeleton_project/README.md

 `[23] pry(main)> Item.where(category: 'Tools')`

 we get a list of the items that are tools.
-Tremendous! a practical rubbert shirt and incredible plastic gloves.
+Tremendous! a practical rubber shirt and incredible plastic gloves.

 `=> [#<Item:0x007fae39137268
   id: 32,